HardlyDifficult/Tutorials/Chapter2.md

 Update occurs once per rendered frame.
 FixedUpdate occurs at a regular interval, every x ms of game time.
 FixedUpdate may run 0 or more times each frame.

 FixedUpdate is preferred for mechanics which require some level of consistency or apply changes incrementally.
 Physics in Unity are processed in FixedUpdated.
-So when manipulating physics for the game such as we are here by changing velocity on the rigidbody, we do this on FixedUpdate to match Unity's expectatations.
+So when manipulating physics for the game such as we are here by changing velocity on the rigidbody, we do this on FixedUpdate to match Unity's expectations.

 </details>
 <details><summary>Why multiply by Time.fixedDeltaTime?</summary>